Robots cleaning polluted water sounds futuristic? Not anymore.

-The WatCleaner has detectors on the bottom that monitor water for pollution, everything from basic garbage to oil, and clean the water.
+The WatCleaner has detectors on the bottom that monitor water for pollution, everything from basic garbage to oil, and clean the water, a helpful item even if people in the area aren’t accustomed to declogging their drains naturally.
 Absorbent socks on the top of the WatCleaner absorb oil and cleanse it.
 Additionally, garbage is taken in and directed to a disintegrator- clean water is then sprayed through the top of the WatCleaner and returned to the water system.
 Along the way the WatCleaner also detects fish in order to clean the water in their area.

 Beyond just cleaning the water of contaminants, the WatCleaner is also set up to transmit water condition information to land based controllers and ask for help if it encounters conditions too polluted to handle alone.
 As the WatCleaner takes on oil and garbage, the bin and oil bags can be removed and replaced.

 The WatCleaner won an â€œExcellent Worksâ€ designation in the 2007 Japan Design Foundation International Design Competition.

 Listen closely to the news about water or watch a movie like Blue Gold or Flow and it is easy to see that clean water is becoming a major issue around the world.

 Dublin, Ireland was flooded this past week and authorities are estimating the damage to be millions of Euros in property damage.
 The city is currently contemplating an uprade to the River culvert to avoid future damage.